cozy-labs/cozy-clis/README.md

-## Cozy CLI
+## Cozy CLIs

+At Cozy we spent most of our time in the command line.
+It's the most efficient tool we used: it makes us more productive and it's super hackable.
+So that sounds logical to provide a Command Line Interface to Cozy.

-Collection of Command Line Interfaces to manage your Cozy applications from the command line.
+Cozy-clis allows you to manage your Cozy Personal Cloud from the terminal.
+Enjoy using your Cozy through your favorite alias or automating task with bash scripts!

 ## Install